geraldmc/algo-bio/GMcC-PP01/README.md

   -test OUTPUT  direct a matrix to a named output file
 ```

-The code is delivered in a zipped file.
+The code is delivered as a zipped folder.
 Once unzipped it has the following directory structure:

 ```
-├── Program-HW1
+├── GMcC-PP01
 │   ├── README.md
 │   ├── algorithms
 │   │   ├── __init__.py